Cognigy/Documentation/docs/en/docs/live-agent/labels.md

 ---
 # Labels

-Labels help you to categorize conversations and prioritize them.
-You can assign a label to a conversation from the side panel.
+Labels help you to categorize and prioritize Conversations.
+You can assign a Label to a Conversation from the side panel.

 Labels are tied to the account and can be used to create custom workflows in your organization.
-You can assign custom colours to a label.
-It makes it easier to identify the label.
-You will be able to display the label on the sidebar to filter the conversations quickly.
+You can assign custom colors to a Label.
+This makes it easier to identify the Label.
+You will be able to display the Label on the sidebar to filter Conversations quickly.

 Click on the sidebar **Settings** on the Live Agent Dashboard.